 The concept of Social Stories was created by Carol Gray in 1991 to use with both children and adults with autism.
 She hoped that it would better assist them with a variety of social situations.
 Although her targeted audience was people with Autism Spectrum Disorder (ASD), Gray had specifically created it for those with higher communication skills.
 Today the use of social stories has expanded to all types of students, including those with significant communication deficits.

 The expansion of social story use to include individuals on all points of the autism spectrum has helped it make the shift towards what we know today.
-A commonly used and interchangeable term for social stories is Comic Strip Conversations.
+A commonly used and interchangeable term for these stories is Comic Strip Conversations.
 The term comes from the visual similarity to a comic strip.
 Storyboards have the same visual setup, but the author has the benefit of choosing the tone of the story.
 The storyboard layout allows for each part or step to have its own cell, implying that each cell is its own piece of the story.
 It also creates a more manageable product for the students using it.

 |Daily Living Skills|

 Writing a social story takes special consideration because the basis of the story comes from the perspective of the individual facing the social roadblock.
-Determine the goal of the social story before beginning: what problem do you want to solve?Is there a situation that causes her to act out or meltdown?
+Determine the goal of the story before beginning: what problem do you want to solve?Is there a situation that causes her to act out or meltdown?
 Is there a scenario from which he tries to escape?
 Are there planned changes to a routine?

 The answers to questions such as these make great subjects for social stories.
 Finding the underlying issue might require a little digging by interviewing teachers, friends, parents, and others with unique insight into the social roadblock.
 Once you identify the problem, you can look for ways to address it.

 Social stories tell the story of specific situations.
 If an individual has severe anxiety over a change in routine, choose one situation, such as a dental appointment, and create a simple, but detailed, story.
-A detailed social story focuses on a few key points:
+A detailed story focuses on a few key points:

 For Sarah, the unexpected noise of the bus was difficult to process, and she wasn’t sure what to say to kids or the driver.
-A simple social story helped her anticipate the normal bus noise, gave her suggestions of greetings for the driver and the students, and applauded her efforts for taking the step of riding the bus.
+A simple story helped her anticipate the normal bus noise, gave her suggestions of greetings for the driver and the students, and applauded her efforts for taking the step of riding the bus.

 The goals of using a social story are creating a greater social awareness, offering a level of comfort and familiarity, and sometimes suggesting possible behaviors and connections.
 Encourage a more positive outlook and lower social anxieties by showing the individual being successful and socially engaged.
-For social stories that deal with Daily Living Skills, the focus is on the individual and empowering them to take action for themselves.
+For stories that deal with Daily Living Skills, the focus is on the individual and empowering them to take action for themselves.
 Social stories that involve interactions with other people should be approachable and reassuring.
 In either case, use positive language to ensure the individual feels safe and can be successful.

 "The goal of a Social Story is to share accurate information using a process, format, voice, and content that is descriptive, meaningful, and physically, socially, and emotionally safe for the Audience.
 Every Social Story has an overall patient and reassuring tone."